bakedziti420/js-oop-flower-power/readme.md

 Remember to test early, and test often, to make sure your flower Object looks the way you want.

-Now take another few minutes to create a flower instance based on your neighbor's flower, using a Constructor function.
+Now take another few minutes to create a flower instance based on your neighbor's flower, using a constructor function.

 ## Cross-Pollination